Comfort Levels for Everyday Activities During the Pandemic

 Comparing Comfort Levels for USA and California

-We also compared the Spring 2021 findings for California versus the Spring 2021 findings for the rest of the United States of America (USA).
-As seen in the chart below, the levels of comfort with all of the activities for Californians were lower than what we observed for the rest of the USA.
-As with the findings from the 2020 data, “going to the grocery store” was the activity with which Americans are most comfortable (7.3 out of 10).
-This was followed by “going to a friend or family member’s home,” “going to a government office,” “eating indoors,” “having your children attend school or daycare,” and the activity that participants are least comfortable with: “serving as a juror in court.”
+We also compared the Spring 2021 findings for California versus the Spring 2021 findings for the rest of the U.S. The levels of comfort with all of the activities for Californians were lower than what we observed for the rest of the U.S. As with the findings from the 2020 data, “going to the grocery store” was the activity with which Americans are most comfortable (7.3 out of 10).
+After grocery shopping was “going to a friend or family member’s home,” “going to a government office,” “eating indoors,” “having your children attend school or daycare,” and the activity that participants are least comfortable with: “serving as a juror in court.”
 Notably, the participants in the nationwide sample had the same level of comfort with sending their kids to school as they did with eating at a restaurant indoors (5.6).

 See the chart below for a look at data from all three groups of respondents mentioned herein.